-He’s buried at Lakeview Cemetary in Seattle, Washington next to his son Brandon Bruce Lee (also an actor) who died from an accident on the set of a new movie he was filming called The Crow.
-His son also passed away at age young, 28.
+He’s buried at Lakeview Cemetary in Seattle, Washington, next to his son Brandon Bruce Lee (also an actor), who died from an accident on the set of a new movie he was filming called The Crow.
+His son also passed away young at age 28.

-Some claim the triads killed him for money, others believe there is a supernatural family curse since both he and his son died young.
+Some claim the triads killed him for money; others believe there is a supernatural family curse since both he and his son died young.

 However, the rumors continued to float around, especially since he was at Betty Ting-Pei’s house.

+How did Bruce Lee die?
 This is what happened that day…

 Bruce and business partner Raymond Chow were at Betty’s home to discuss casting her for their new movie, The Game of Death.
 Raymond and Bruce had another meeting a couple of hours later, but Bruce complained of his headache.